 In the same way, servicing companies constantly communicate with their client companies as per their Service Level Agreements.
 This includes everything from reports, project planning, video conferences, briefings, and emails.

 If you’re in a client-facing role, your communication skills have the power to make or break things.
-Hence, your need to hone the skills constantly and build a solid client communication strategy.
+Hence, you need to hone your skills constantly and build a solid client communication strategy.

 What are client communication skills?

-It’s no surprise that client communications have the tendency to go sideways, and the room for misunderstandings is omnipresent.
+It’s no surprise that client communications tend to go sideways, and the room for misunderstandings is omnipresent.
 A skilled communicator knows how to traverse communications effectively, leaving little to no margin for error.